 EGC has made some conservative assumptions using the characteristics of two potential greenfield sites in Illinois.
 One potential site, on the shores of Clinton Lake, has similar characteristics to the undeveloped areas around the lake.
 As noted in Chapter 2, the undeveloped greenfield site along Clinton Lake is close to transmission lines and transportation corridors, and a railway spur could likely be developed from the current CPS.
 The population near this greenfield site is also reported in Chapter 2.
-Another site is on the banks of the Illinois River near the Dresden Station and Collins Station, a large gas-fired generating plant.
+Another site is on the banks of the Illinois River near the Dresden Station and Collins Station, a large gasfired generating plant.
 The land itself is cleared farm land and forest terrain.
 There is potential access to cooling water from the Illinois River and Mizan Creek.
 Additionally, there is a ComEd Transmission right-of-way adjacent to the property, and asphalt road frontage leads to IL Rt.
 47 and IL Rt.
 155. Land use is predominantly agricultural.
 The population around the site is characteristically rural, with low population similar to the Dresden site.
+There is a lessee living in a small farm house on the site.